Unexplained declines in many wildlife species have created A Mystery in Alaska.

 Naturalist filmmaker Shane Moore, who has been working in the Alaskan wilderness for much of the past 10 years, brings a sense of urgency and new understanding to this puzzle in A Mystery in Alaska.

 As scientists and environmentalists race the clock to find answers, pressure has been growing on Alaska’s fishing industry to suspend most of its pollock fishing, on the suspicion that it is robbing Steller’s sea lions of an important source of food.
 But new research illustrated in this film shows that a broad combination of factors could be responsible for the sea lions’ plight.
-Buy the DVD.
-This film premiered in May 2003.

 Written and Produced by